 Suggestion – Stomp into the CFO’s office with these studies rolled in your hand, pound a fist on the desk, and yell, “our club trip needs 20% more budget!”

 Incentive Travel Budget Estimator

-Our website has one of the coolest, interactive estimating tools.
-This small pricing calculator lets you pick a destination, the number of nights, hotel star rating, included meals, the number of activities, and value of room gifts.
+The Brightspot website has one of the coolest trip estimating tools.
+This interactive pricing calculator lets a user pick a destination, the number of nights, hotel star rating, included meals, number of activities, and the value of room gifts.
 Voila!
-A little website magic occurs, and you get an estimated budget per person.
-Load your winner count, and the handy tool outputs your investment grand total.
+A little website magic occurs, and an estimated budget per person is calculated.
+Load your winner count, and the handy tool outputs your grand investment total.
 Theorycraft your next incentive trip to your heart’s content!